 The Ann Arbor Public Schools Westerman Preschool and Family Center serves over 400 students who participate in our Head Start, GSRP and ECDD (Early Childhood for Developmentally Delayed) programs, along with First Steps, a community based program providing play group opportunities and home visits for infants and toddlers.
 These programs are located in our state of the art preschool site located at 2775 Boardwalk Street.

 We know that a child who has participated in a high quality preschool experience will be prepared for a successful transition to kindergarten and life-long success in school and beyond.
 Our preschool teachers are highly certified educators who are dedicated to providing the very best in early childhood programming.
 They work closely with their elementary colleagues and benefit from ongoing professional development.

 Preschool & Family Center Brochure | Preschool & Family Center Website

 Preschool at Allen and Thurston Schools

 The Ann Arbor Preschools offer a program designed for the year preceding kindergarten.
 All classrooms are led by certified teachers with early childhood endorsements.
-Aligning with the AAPS elementary curriculum, they follow the Creative Curriculum and Everyday Mathematics (among other curricular components).
+Aligning with the AAPS elementary curriculum, they follow the High Scope Curriculum.

 The curriculum is play-based with an emphasis on kindergarten readiness.
-The classroom activities, access to "specials" (such as music, gym, art, media center), and outdoor recreation areas are designed to inspire, challenge, and strengthen young minds and bodies.
+The classroom activities are developed so that students are engaged in music, arts & crafts, imaginative play and recess as part of their regular school day.
+Outdoor recreation areas are designed to inspire, challenge, and strengthen young minds and bodies.
 Every aspect of your preschooler’s early education is carefully planned, implemented, and evaluated to maximize growth and development.